Manny Pacquiao: Overview

 Pacquiao has generated approximately 20.4 million in pay-per-view (PPV) buys and $1.3 billion in revenue from 26 PPV-bouts.
-Per Forbes, he was the world's second highest paid athlete in 2015.
+According to Forbes, he was the world's second highest paid athlete in 2015.

-Pacquiao signed with Bob Arum's Top Rank from 2015 to 2017 and Al Haymon's Premier Boxing Champions (PBC) promotion on 2018 alongside Paradigm Sports on 2020.
+Pacquiao signed with Bob Arum's Top Rank from 2015 to 2017 and Al Haymon's Premier Boxing Champions (PBC) promotion on 2018 alongside Paradigm Sports Management on 2020.

 On September 29, 2021, Pacquiao announced his retirement from boxing, in a post on social media.

+On July 28, 2024, Pacquiao made his debut on Super RIZIN 3 in an exhibition featherweight bout against kickboxer Rukiya Anpo in a boxing match under Rizin Special standing bout rules.
+As there was no judge's decision, the bout ended in a draw.